shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 ### Unstable

 At level 15, spells become unpredictable.
-When a spell is cast, if it is touched by your chaos, it has all numbers in its stats and description increased by your spellcasting ability modifier.
+When a spell is cast, if it is touched by your chaos, it has all numbers in its stats and description increased by your prime modifier.

 ## Reality Forger